bennettslin/bobtail_yearlings_app2/REWORK_NOTES.md

 # Rework notes

+* GA events for all interactions

-* Flesh out each page
+* Flesh out band and contact pages